 Why should you care about stem cell donation?

 In Australia, approximately 18,500 people will be diagnosed with a blood cancer or blood disorder each year.
+The total number of Australians right now facing life-threatening blood cancers and disorders in the region of 150,000.
 Chances are you’ll know someone, or know of someone, who falls in that group.
 It could even be you.

 Over 5,600 people in Australia are expected to lose their life to blood cancer or related blood disorders this year.
 This is equivalent to 15 people per day.